-The company carries on the business of retail and wholesale trading activities in petroleum and automotive products.
+The company carries on the business of retail and wholesale trading activities in petroleum and automotive products, under the trade mark FESCO.

 These financial statements are presented in Jamaican dollars, which is the functional currency.

 2. Summary of significant accounting policies